khamerling-potts/python-p3-final-project/README.md

 `update_investigator(investigator)` prompts the user for new investigator details and persists those changes to the database.

-`find_investigator_by_name()` prompts the user for a name and calls a class method to searh the database for that investigator.
+`find_investigator_by_name()` prompts the user for a name and calls a class method to search the database for that investigator.

 --